JournalJuly 6, 20269 min read

 So you're not left with only the question list, here's its mirror — what you see at an agency worth working with:

 • They ask you questions first.
 About your clients, about how you make money, about what isn't working now.
-Whoever asks nothing intends to solve nothing.
+The solution comes after they understand the problem, not before.

 • They speak so you understand.
 Jargon used as a smoke screen is a choice, not an accident.